-Marine Protected Areas are public places set apart for the protection of our marine animals and their habitats under the NSW Companion Animals Act 1998.
+Marine Protected Areas are public places set apart for the protection of our marine animals, plants and their habitats under the Marine Estate Management Act 2014.

-Please report illegal or suspect fishing activities to your nearest Fisheries Office or use the Fishers Watch Phoneline on 1800 043 536.
+Please report illegal or suspect fishing or collecting activities or destruction of aquatic habitat to your nearest Fisheries Office or contact the Fishers Watch Phoneline on 1800 043 536 or use this online report form.

 Cabbage Tree Bay Aquatic Reserve